Best Spring Hikes In America: 6 Epic Hikes Worth The Trek

 - Food: Bring a snack or pack a lunch.
 Nutrition is critical if you get lost and spend the night on the trail.

-- Flashlight: Getting lost is a risk when you are hiking.
+- Flashlight: Getting lost is a risk when you are hiking especially in a deep forest.
 You might not imagine being out after dark.
 But it can happen, especially if you veer of the marked trail.

-- Paper Topo Map: Pick up an actual paper park map of the trails within the park boundary.
+- Paper Topographic Map: Pick up an actual paper park map of the trails within the park boundary.
 Otherwise, there are smartphone apps that are adequate map options.

 - Full Charged Cell Phone.
 There isn’t great cell coverage in Virginia state parks.
 Keep the phone in airplane mode to limit the battery use.
 Having a phone is important for emergency situations.
 Most cell phones will connect to a tower, regardless of provider, to call 911.
 An operator can ping your phone and triangulate your location.